nodejs/abi-stable-node/napi_memory_management.md

 ## Making handle lifespan shorter than that of the native method

-It is often necessary to make the lifespan for handles shorter than the lifespan of a native method.
+It is often necessary to make the lifespan of handles shorter than the lifespan of a native method.
 For example, consider a native method that has a loop which iterates through the elements in a large array: